bhk/scam/reference.md

 Each invocation of the macro will be replaced by a `begin` block containing the macro body.
 Within the macro body, the macro argument names are bound to the argument expressions.
 Compound macros behave much like functions, but (1) they do not bind global variables to a function value, as function definitions do, and (2) when invoked, their argument expressions may be evaluated zero or more times.
+When the value of a compound macro is requested, an equivalent function definition results.
 Here is an example in the REPL:

     > (define `(m a)
-    +     (subst " " "" a))
+    +     (subst 2 9 a))
-    > (m [1 2 3])
+    > (m 123)
-    123
+    193
     > m
-    Error: attempt to evaluate a compound macro name
+    "$(subst 2,9,$1)"

 SCAM macros are hygienic -- they adhere to lexical scoping rules, just like SCAM functions.
 Symbols named in the body of a macro are matched with the